 Despite this widespread and accelerating adoption of Windows 10 globally and now the launch of Windows 11, many senior executives don’t realise that both are an Evergreen IT solution and, as such, require an entirely new approach to IT management.

 Evergreen IT systems are software solutions that are regularly refreshed with small iterative updates, at frequent intervals.
 Unlike traditional software solutions that are typically replaced every three to five years with completely new versions, Evergreen solutions are enhanced with new features and security patches on a routine basis, so that they never become fully outdated.

 Described by some as a kind of perpetual migration, the Evergreen approach aims to provide the most up-to-date capabilities to users, most of the time.

 Why Do You Need an Evergreen IT Strategy?

-Simply put, there will be no Windows 11 or Windows 20, just a continuous flow of small, incremental enhancements to Windows 10.
-Every second Tuesday of the month, Microsoft releases new security patches, and new features are released in updates in the Spring and Autumn of each year.
+Both operating systems will adopt an Evergreen model, meaning that there will be a continuous flow of small, incremental enhancements to either operating system, until Windows 10 reaches its end of life in 2025.
+Every second Tuesday of the month.
+Microsoft will release new security patches and new features in updates due in the Spring and Autumn of each year.